What is clear air turbulence and how did it affect the Singapore Airlines flight?

 A passenger has died aboard Singapore Airlines flight SQ321 after the flight from London Heathrow to Singapore encountered severe turbulence.

-Along with the death, 30 of the 211 passengers and 18 crew on board were injured, it has been reported.
+Along with the death, around 50 of the 211 passengers and 18 crew on board were injured, it has been reported.

 Singapore Airlines “offers its deepest condolences to the family of the deceased” and says it is working with the authorities in Thailand to provide the necessary medical assistance.